vankesteren/blog/posts/bootstrap.md

 ## The bootstrap

 The bootstrap has these steps:

-1: approximate the sampling distribution by sampling with replacement from your original sample.
+  1. approximate the sampling distribution by taking the mean of n repeated samples with replacement from your original sample.

 Huh?
 Only one step?
 Is it that simple?